thebigbangflash/TheAlgoFaucet/Whitepaper.md

 ### The basic gist of the license is this :

-Weither you're using this personally or commercially, you have to use the same GPL v3.0 license and provide the source code of your scripts.
+Whether you're using this personally or commercially, you have to use the same GPL v3.0 license and provide the source code of your scripts.

 I provide no warranty on this script and am not liable if anything breaks or goes awry if you use it.